Is Kale Safe for Dogs?

 This makes it something that can last a long time and can be grown year-round, which is great for humans who need those leafy greens.
 It’s also a great source of Vitamin K, which is essential for blood clotting, as well as Vitamin C, calcium, magnesium, potassium, and beta-carotene.

 These are nutritional elements that both humans and dogs need.
-But that doesn’t necessarily mean it’s completely safe for your dog to eat.
-Still, the research suggests there may be some health benefits for your dog if he eats some kale.
+Research suggests there may be some health benefits for your dog if he eats some kale.

 What are the Health Benefits of Eating Kale?